Discounted Beta-Bernoulli Reward Estimation for Sample-Efficient Reinforcement Learning with Verifiable Rewards: Experiments

 \paragraph{Models \& Datasets.} We conduct experiments on two model sizes, Qwen3-1.7B-Base and Qwen3-8B-Base \cite{yang2025qwen3technicalreport}, to investigate the effect of model scales.
 For both model scales, we use DAPO-Math-17k \cite{yu2025dapoopensourcellmreinforcement} as the training dataset.
 As in-distribution evaluation benchmarks for mathematical reasoning, we consider six widely used datasets: MATH500 \cite{math500}, Minerva \cite{minerva}, AIME24/25, AMC24 \cite{li2024numinamath}, and OlympiadBench (Olympiad; \citeauthor{olympiad}, \citeyear{olympiad}).
 To further assess out-of-distribution generalization, we evaluate performance on MMLU-Pro \cite{mmlupro}, GPQA-Diamond (GPQA-D; \citeauthor{gpqa}, \citeyear{gpqa}), and Big-Bench Hard (BBH; \citeauthor{bbh}, \citeyear{bbh}).

 \paragraph{Baselines.} The DBB reward estimation aims to improve reward distribution estimation by partially leveraging historical information.
 To isolate the effect of DBB, we first compare GRPO with the DBB estimator (GRPO-DBB) and naive GRPO, which relies on point estimation.
-In addition, to compare against methods that more fully exploit historical information, we include RePO as a representative method in this category.
+In addition, we include three representative baselines.
+RePO~\citep{li2025reporeplayenhancedpolicyoptimization} is a history-based method that replays full historical trajectories.
+GRESO~\citep{zheng2025actpaysefficientreinforcement} and DAPO~\citep{yu2025dapoopensourcellmreinforcement} are variance-collapse-aware methods: GRESO probabilistically filters prompts likely to lead to variance collapse, while DAPO uses dynamic sampling to discard zero-variance prompts.
+For all baselines, we follow the best configurations reported in their respective papers.
+To ensure a fair comparison, we standardize the total number of rollouts used throughout training across all methods.

 \paragraph{Training \& Evaluation Setups.} All training experiments are conducted using the \texttt{verl}\footnote{\url{https://github.com/verl-project/verl}} framework, and \texttt{Math-Verify}\footnote{\url{https://github.com/huggingface/Math-Verify}} is employed to extract and verify final answers.
 Experiments with Qwen3-1.7B-Base and Qwen3-8B-Base are conducted on 4$\times$H200 and 8$\times$H200 GPUs, respectively, except for RePO.
 Due to the requirement for additional GPU memory, RePO is trained on 8$\times$H200 GPUs for both model scales.
 The rollout batch size is set to 128, and the gradient update batch size is set to 64.
 We sample 8 responses per query from the on-policy model and train the model for a total of four epochs.
-For evaluation, we sample 8 responses per query for all benchmarks and report Avg@8 as the evaluation metric.
+For evaluation, we conduct four independent runs per method with different random seeds, sampling 8 responses per query in each run (i.e., 32 responses per prompt in total).
+We report Acc@8 as the evaluation metric.
+Each cell reports the mean and standard deviation across the four runs, and statistical significance is assessed via one-sided paired $t$-tests over per-prompt accuracies.
 The training setup details for each baseline and the sampling parameters used for validation and evaluation are also provided in Appendix~\ref{ap:A}.